chris-williams-icann/jenkins-tests/README.md

 # jenkins-tests

+This is a Jenkins Groovy project with local libraries.

+### Project Structure

+- `src/`: Contains the Groovy scripts.
+- `libs/`: Placeholder for local libraries.
-Repo for testing groovy and the Jenkins pipeline
+- `Jenkinsfile`: Jenkins pipeline script.